 Timothy (Chris) Mara is the SR. Vice President of Player Personnel for the New York Football Giants and serves on its board of directors.
 The Mara family has owned the Giants since its inception into the National Football League in 1925.
 Chris has been a part of the Giants 4 Super Bowl Championships, 1986, 1990, 2007 and 2011 seasons.
 Mr. Mara is an avid horse racing enthusiast and horse owner.
 He is currently a partner with Starlight Racing who have campaigned 3 Kentucky Derby starters in 2014 and 2015.
 General a Rod and Intense Holiday in 2014 and Itsaknockout in 2015.
 A graduate of Boston College in 1979 he resides in Bedford NY.

-Georgeanna (Georgie) Nugent is an avid horse racing fan, partner with Epona Racing Stable and a former show jumper.
+Georgeanna (Georgie) Nugent is an avid horse racing fan, horse owner, and a former show jumper.
 She resides with her family less than two furlongs from the Saratoga Race Track.
-Ms. Lussier is a Senior Project Manager at Foit-Albert Associates Architecture, Engineering and Surveying, P.C.
+Ms. Nugent has spent her entire career in the environmental engineering consulting business.
 She received her Master of Science degree in environmental science and engineering from the Colorado School of Mines and bachelor’s degrees in environmental science and geology from SUNY Plattsburgh.
-Ms. Lussier was appointed to the Capital District Transportation Authority (CDTA) Board in May 2009 and serves as the board’s Vice Chairwoman; she is also a member of the Governance Committee and the Planning & Stakeholder Relations Committee.
-Ms. Lussier is a 2008 graduate of Leadership Saratoga, served one year on the Saratoga Springs Design Review Commission, and is actively involved with educational grant and scholarship programs for students in the STEM field.
+Ms. Nugent was appointed to the Capital District Transportation Authority (CDTA) Board in May 2009 and serves as the board’s Vice Chairwoman.
+Ms. Nugent is a 2008 graduate of Leadership Saratoga, served on the Saratoga Springs Design Review Commission, and is actively involved with educational grant and scholarship programs for students in the STEM field.

 A third-generation, New York City, garment industry entrepreneur, Andrew Rosen founded the fashion label Theory in 1997.
 Following its acquisition by Japan's Fast Retailing in 2008, he has continued to serve as CEO of Theory and Helmut Lang.
 Andrew is a mentor to the fashion community, has endowed scholarships at the Fashion Institute of Technology and Central Saints Martins and has been an active supporter of the Council of Fashion Designers of American (CFDA)/Vogue Fashion Fund.
 In 2013, he and the CFDA spearheaded the Fashion Manufacturing Initiative, which offers grants to support the future of garment factories in Manhattan.
 Andrew is also a partner in other American fashion labels Rag & Bone, Alice & Olivia and the luxury brand Proenza Schouler.
 Like his father before him, Andrew is actively involved in thoroughbred horse racing; he has a significant racing and breeding operation in Europe and the United States.
 Andrew is passionate about the industry and committed to its future.